kiranparajuli589/DataStructures/tree/README.md

 ## Basic Terminologies
 Here are some basic terms that are commonly used in tree data structures:

 * **Node**: A node is a basic unit of a tree data structure.
-It is a data structure that contains a value and a reference to its child nodes.**{ A, B, C, D, E, F}** are all nodes in the above tree.
+It is a data structure that contains a value and a reference to its child nodes.**{A, B, C, D, E, F}** are all nodes in the above tree.
 * **Edge**: An edge is a connection between two nodes.
 In the above tree, **A** is connected to **B** and **C** by edges.
 The edges are also called links or branches.
 * **Parent Node**: A node which is a predecessor of another node is called its parent node.
 In the above tree, **A** is the parent of **B** and **C**.
 * **Child Node**: A node which is a successor of another node is called its child node.
 In the above tree, **B** and **C** are the children of **A**.